lukehunter/fileindexer/README.md

 - code cleanup
 - analysis queries to find files that aren't backed up or have extra copies
 - exif / other metadata
+- safe deletion tool -- do not allow deletion of the only known copy of a file

 ## Prerequisites
 - Go 1.18 or later.